Why do you need to have a currency risk management strategy?

 Knowing your budget rate can be useful in helping you to make financial projections.
 In order to set your budget rate, you must assess the risk appetite of your business.
 This will also help you decide whether the right currency hedging strategy route for you consists of more straightforward currency products, such as spots and forwards, or more complex option solutions, where you can mitigate certain elements of adverse currency fluctuation risks.
 Your budget rate should be based on a realistic level, close to the current market rate.

 Quicker transfer times can allow you to pay for and make purchases on time, strengthening relationships with suppliers.

 Seasonality/time of year

 Is your business subject to large seasonal demands?
-What time of year is it in relation to your financial year-end and are any key payables/receivables already anticipated or scheduled?
+What time of year is it in relation to your financial year-end?
+Are any key payables/receivables already anticipated or scheduled?

 Which countries your company is regularly trading with and the strength of their currencies

 Whether they are suppliers, manufacturers, importers, exporters, retailers or distributors, the countries that are home to your key business relationships and the strength of the corresponding currencies are crucial in assessing your risk.

 Your currency strategies will need to be tailored depending on key factors, for example, the frequency of future payments along with the predictability of rates around the dates of these payments.
 If you only make occasional international payments, a spot contract may suit your needs.
 If you make regular payments to countries with volatile currencies, it is worth considering forward contracts?
 Or potentially a more sophisticated hedging strategy?